cosmic-api/cosmic-docs/source/models.rst

         validate.

 Because schemas need to be passed over the wire, they are implemented as models.
-Like any models, schemas have a normalized form and a JSON form.
-The normalized form of a schema must provide methods to normalize and serialize data that the schema describes, this is the primary function of the schema.
+Like any models, schemas have a native form and a JSON form.
+The native form of a schema must provide methods to normalize and serialize data that the schema describes, this is the primary function of the schema.
 Internally, however, these methods delegate their work to the actual model whose data the schema describes.
-A normalized schema is effectively a wrapper for a model:
+A native schema object is effectively a wrapper for a model:

 .. image:: _static/schemas-are-models.png

-The way the normalized form of the schema works is up to the implementation.
+The way the native form of the schema works is up to the implementation.
 The serialized form (JSON form) is the primary way of dealing with schemas and will work across implementations.
 From this point on, *schema* will refer to the serialized form.